Make the Most of Your Traditional IRA†

 - You make withdrawals to pay qualified higher education expenses for yourself, a spouse, children, or grandchildren.

 By April 1 following the year in which you reach age 70½, you must begin withdrawals from your IRA.
 You may delay your first required minimum distribution until April 1st of the year following the year you turn 70½, but you must receive the required amount by April 1 and take the current year amount by December 31.
 However, if your distributions in any year after you reach age 70½ are less than the required minimum, you will be subject to a penalty tax equal to 50% of the difference.

 An IRA can become the cornerstone of your personal retirement savings program, providing the foundation for your financial security.
 That's why it is so important to start planning today.
-Consult with your financial advisor to help you determine how an IRA could help make your financial future more secure.
+Consult with your tax or financial advisor to help you determine how an IRA could help make your financial future more secure.

 - If you have earned income or alimony, you can establish as many IRA accounts as you want prior to the tax year in which you reach age 70½.
 Keep in mind, however, that you may be incurring annual account fees for each account, so maintaining multiple accounts may not be a prudent decision.